djtoon/podcastMaker/README.md

 This project is an AI-powered podcast generator that creates engaging audio content based on user-specified topics.
 It utilizes various AI models and services to generate a full podcast experience, including script creation, text-to-speech conversion, and video generation.

+### personal note
+This is a side project and prompts arent 100% but i had fun making it

 ## Features

 - Generate podcast scripts with multiple speakers